ANW-Open-Science/Open-Science-Guidebook-for-Neuroscientists/docs/awards/aumc_awards.md

 6. **Education & Skills.** Training and supporting researchers, students, and others in open science practices.
 This includes workshops, tutorials, open educational materials, and tools that lower the barrier to practising open science.

 7. **Rewards & Incentives.** Promoting recognition of open science practices within teams, departments, and institutions.
 This includes advocating for open science in evaluation criteria, and embedding open science in research group culture.

 ---

+!!! info "About the Open Science Guidebook"
+    This awards initiative is part of the [Open Science Guidebook for Neuroscientists](../index.md), a resource from our open science working group.
+The guidebook offers step-by-step guidance on data management, preregistration, protocol and code sharing, and open-access publishing.
+It is designed for the diverse subfields of neuroscience and accessible to researchers at any career stage, with the aim of fostering collaboration, reproducibility, and transparency in the field.

+    Parts of the site are still being updated, but you are very welcome to explore.

+---